The Muleshoe

 Removing nearly three-quarter million acres is a direct attack on the oil, gas, and mineral industries, agriculture production, and local economies.

 The Muleshoe project was finalized June 15, 2023, but was not made available to the public or elected officials until April 16, 2024.
-Even though the Service has been working on this plan with their environmental land trust partners, they failed to involve or directly notice the counties and other local governments that will be impacted.
+Even though the Service has been working on this plan with The Natural Conservancy, Texas Parks and Wildlife and New Mexico Game and Fish, they failed to involve or directly notice the counties and other local governments that will be impacted.

 There has been no Congressional oversight.
 There was no public vote.
 The federal government is doing this by administrative fiat.